You’ve built a well-stocked prepper pantry.

 The security cameras will display their exact location and what they’re doing in real-time.
 They’ll show you what you can’t see from the inside.
 You won’t regret having these cameras as your extra eyes.

 As for your motion lights, they’ll make it incredibly tough for thieves to stay incognito at night.
 They set off whenever someone moves toward their field of view.
 To ensure they won’t react to the wrong targets (aka random animals), here’s an article packed with helpful tips.

 Fortify Your Home’s Entry Points

-What happens if a zombie gets past your perimeter defenses?
+What happens if an enemy gets past your perimeter defenses?

-Imagine if he ignores your signs, scales your fence, disregards your cameras, and makes his way through your door or window.
+Imagine if he ignores your signs, scales your fence, disregards your cameras and lights, and makes his way through your door or window.

 This is where the next layer of your home defense becomes important.

 Properly fortified doors and windows will make all the difference in keeping intruders out and keeping your family safe.

 When SHTF, zombies — especially the hungriest, most desperate of them all — won’t even bother sneaking down your chimney or digging their way into your basement to steal your loot.
 Most of them would simply walk right up to your door and smash their way through it.